bhstark2/latency/report.md

 perspective.
 Additionally, increasing the throughput of the path (e.g., from 10 Mbps to 1 Gbps) can reduce latency in some cases.
 One case where this can happen is with latency degradation due to *load* on the path.
+For example, video streaming typically sends chunks of video data from server to client, with each chunk sent as fast as the network can deliver it.
+This results in a square-wave on/off cycle, where the bottleneck alternates between being 100% busy (while a chunk is being transferred) and idle (between chunks).
+When sending a single 5 Mb/s video stream over a 10 Mb/s connection,
+much of today’s networking hardware exhibits high queuing delays, and poor user-experience for other traffic, for
+50% of the total time that the streaming video is being played.
+Sending the same 5 Mb/s video stream over a 100 Mb/s connection
+results in poor user-experience for only
+5% of the total time that the streaming video is being played.
+And sending the same 5 Mb/s video stream over a 1 Gb/s connection
+results in poor user-experience for only
+0.5% of the total time that the streaming video is being played.
+To be clear, this is a case of reducing the frequency with which a latency degradation occurs, not the severity of degradation when it happens.
+At both extremes given - a 10 Mb/s connection and a 1 Gb/s
+connection - latency could be severely disruptive, just less frequently with the higher throughput connection.
+One might reasonably assume that when the network capacity is 200 times more than required to stream a video, streaming a video shouldn’t result in poor user-experience at all.
-For example, a single video stream at 5 Mbps might cause queuing delays 50% of the time on a 10 Mbps connection, but only 0.5% of the time on a 1 Gbps connection.
-To be clear, this is a case of reducing the frequency with which a latency degradation occurs, not the severity of it.
-In both example cases - a 10 Mbps connection and a 1 Gbps connection - latency could be severely disruptive, just less often so with the higher throughput connection.
-Another case where increasing throughput can impact latency is when the queue/buffer is statically sized (e.g., as a number of bits or bytes), resulting in a larger buffering delay on lower throughput connections.
+Another case where increasing
+throughput can impact latency is when the queue/buffer is statically sized (e.g., as a number of bits or bytes), resulting in a larger buffering delay on lower throughput connections.
 This phenomenon,